Getting legal help

 - appeals at the Workplace Safety and Insurance Board

-Clinics provide help in other areas of law, depending on local needs.
-However, they do not assist with most criminal or family legal matters.
+Some clinics provide help in other areas of law, depending on local needs.

 About legal clinics